One Token, Dozens of Victims: How the Anodot SaaS Integration Breach Rewrites the Third-Party Risk Playbook

-Here is the number that should recalibrate every cloud security programme: one.
+Here's the number that should recalibrate every cloud security programme: one.
 One compromised SaaS integration provider.
-That is all ShinyHunters needed to unlock the cloud data warehouses of over a dozen enterprises — simultaneously — without triggering a single MFA challenge, without firing a single EDR alert, and without ever touching a password.
+That's all ShinyHunters needed to unlock the cloud data warehouses of over a dozen enterprises — simultaneously — without triggering a single MFA challenge, without firing a single EDR alert, and without ever touching a password.

 On 7 April 2026, BleepingComputer confirmed that the Israeli AI analytics firm Anodot — which provides real-time anomaly detection for business metrics and was acquired by Glassbox in November 2025 — suffered a security incident that exposed authentication tokens connected to its customers' Snowflake environments.
 ShinyHunters, the same group behind the 2024 Snowflake campaign that compromised Ticketmaster, AT&T, and Advance Auto Parts, confirmed they were behind the attacks.
 They claimed persistent access to Anodot's infrastructure "for some time" before executing on a bank holiday — Easter weekend — when SOC staffing is at its lowest and response windows are longest.